mjthewalker/AirCipher/README.md

 - Flutter SDK (v3.10 or later)
 - Android Studio or VS Code
-- Devices on the same Wi-Fi network
+- Devices on the same local network

 ### Run the App